 • Because the IUD cannot be seen or felt, it’s private and it’s your choice to share information about the IUD if you choose.

-• You are protected from pregnancy as soon as the IUD has been inserted, if you inserted it during your period.
+• You are protected from pregnancy as soon as the IUD has been inserted- if you inserted it during your period.
 You are able to go swimming, wear tampons or have intercourse 24 hours after the insertion.

 • Does not cause hormone related facial pigmentation like cloasma or melasma.

-No, the plastic, the copper or the strings should not be felt or seen outside of the vagina.
-Some woman can feel their strings when they look for them to make sure they haven’t fallen out accidentally, but if you cannot feel it, don't worry about it, if we’ve checked it at your 4-6 week visit and it is still inside, then you don't have to worry.
+No; the plastic, copper or IUD strings should not be felt or seen outside of the vagina.
+Some women can feel their strings when they look for them to make sure they haven’t fallen out accidentally, but if you cannot feel them, don't worry about it; if we’ve checked it at your 4-6 week visit and it is still inside, then you don't have to worry.

 IMPORTANT FACTS TO KNOW:

-3. Then you book your appointment during your period (towards the tail end is often the best).
+3. Book your insertion appointment during your period (towards the tail end is often the best).